HSG-AIML/HSG-AIML.github.io/_posts/2023-06-04-Fine_Grained_Emotional_Control_of_Text_To_Speech_Learning_To_Rank_Inter_And_Intra_Class_Emotion_Intensities.markdown

 layout: post

 # title of the publication
-title: Fine-grained Emotional Control of Text-To-Speech: Learning To Rank Inter- And Intra-Class Emotion Intensities
+title: Fine-grained Emotional Control of Text-To-Speech Learning To Rank Inter- And Intra-Class Emotion Intensities

 # type of publication, please use captitalization (e.g., Journal Paper,
 # Conference Poster, Workshop Contribution, ...)